tsykoduk/greg.nokes.name/_posts/2022-08-25-heroku-free.md

 <div style="float: left; padding: 0 10px 10px 0;"><img src="/binaries/2022/08/buddha_bud.jpeg" width="150" alt="purple lit buddha with a black cowboy hat"><br />
 <sub><i>Image by <a href="https://twitter.com/tsykoduk">tsykoduk</a></i></sub></div>

-Well, if you have not seen it yet, [Heroku is removing it's free tier on November 22nd, 2022](https://blog.heroku.com/next-chapter).
+Well, if you have not seen it yet, [Heroku is removing its free tier on November 22nd, 2022](https://blog.heroku.com/next-chapter).

 If you use the free tier, you need to decide if you want to upgrade or move.
 And don't forget to grab SQL dumps of your hobby Postgres!